Callieeee/Let-s-dash/README.md

 ### I will publish all my dash sample code here.**

-The first app is a movie application.
-The data is from Kaggle IMDB movie data.
-I am learning and referencing a dash sample application from dash gallery to build this app.
+This is my first appilcation built using dash.
+The data I am using is from Kaggle IMDB movie data.
+I built this app by learning and referencing a dash sample application from dash gallery.
+It helped me get familiar with dash.

-You can find the movies you may be interested in from this application.
+In this simple application, you can find movies that you may be interested in.
 In addition to that, it also provide basic analysis on the trend of movies over the years.